dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: “COPY TRAFFIC, RUNWAY 30L, CLEARED TO LAND, KLM428.”

 ### 3.3.5 VFR departures
-Departure clearances may include a CTR (control zone) sector, a VFR departure procedure or plain language instructions.
+**Departure clearances** may include a **CTR (control zone) sector**, a **VFR departure procedure**, or plain language instructions.

-Aircraft must, on leaving the aerodrome traffic circuit, enter and remain within the lateral limits of any sector in the clearance, or follow the assigned route specified in the VFR Departure Procedure or the clearance.
+Aircraft must, upon leaving the aerodrome traffic circuit, enter and remain within the lateral limits of any sector specified in the clearance, or follow the assigned route in the **VFR Departure Procedure** or the clearance.

-Altitude instructions are included in published VFR Departure Procedures.
+**Altitude instructions** are included in published **VFR Departure Procedures**.

 !!! example
     **Controller**: "A6-BAC, LEAVE THE DUBAI CONTROL ZONE VIA VR6, AT 1000FT VFR, SQUAWK XXXX."